felipe-amorim/Climate-Challenge/README.md

 ````
-This code had many versions, however, as my problem was a timeout, this kind of sorting inside arrays using loops within the strings or keys was not optimized enough.
+This code had many versions, this kind of sorting inside arrays using loops within the strings or keys was not optimized enough.

-2. Second - The code sent to the hackerrank, in which I was highly influenced by the other Java developers related to this challenge, good to mention no function was copy-pasted.
+2. Second.

 ```java
 import java.util.*;